hococo/coding-challenges/profile-exercise/profile.md

 If you do not have time to finish the task, please leave comments describing how you would have implemented the missing parts, and/or why you have made certain compromises.
-# The exercise
+### The exercise

 In our platform we have staff members that can login and access their profile page.
 We want you to recreate this profile page based on the design ([Link to design](https://www.figma.com/file/hfzA73ocJ6gGyB7flia4RZ/front-end-test?type=design&node-id=1-516&mode=design&t=wkFsycnNr6tWvXT6-0)), and make sure that it meets all standards for good code and implementation.

-In the following exercise, certain design elements of the solution are provided via the design in Figma, while other elements of the solutionm, has been left out of the design for you to come up with an implementation.
+In the following exercise, certain design elements of the solution are provided via the design in Figma, while other elements of the solution, has been left out of the design for you to come up with an implementation.

 The solution should: